vbaliga165/PickMyChamp/README.md

 # PickMyChamp
-Utility to generate the best choice of champion in a game of League of Legends (LoL).
+Do you ever dodge queue or pick Vayne mid because because you don't know who else to play?
+PickMyChamp is a solution to all your problems: a utility to generate the best choice of champion in a game of League of Legends (LoL).

 ![Project Sample](SampleOutput.png)